tin6150/software_module_farm/DevNote.md

 copy/move resulting .sift to the SMF

-Some container image file (SIF) is just renamed as the program itself or has a link, eg:
+Historically, some container image file (SIF) is just renamed as the program itself or has a link, eg:

 (TBD, beast2 ?)
 (beast2 -> beast.somever.SIF ?)